 Exposure to ultraviolet (UV) light from the sun is the most serious environmental risk factor for skin and lip cancer.
-Even a few serious sunburns can raise your risk of cancer.
+Even a few serious sunburns can double your lifetime risk of cancer.

+Serious sunburns, especially during childhood and adolescence, can increase the chances of developing malignant melanoma, one of the most serious and deadly forms of skin cancer.
 Unprotected skin can be harmed by UV rays in as little as 15 minutes, yet it can take up to 12 hours for skin to show the full effects of sun exposure.
-Serious sunburns, especially during childhood and adolescence, can increase the chances of developing malignant melanoma, one of the most serious forms of skin cancer and the one that causes most skin cancer-related deaths.

 Adults of all ages – and especially children – should take steps against sun exposure from April through September: